Overview

 Click on the edit button

-Change the name or add/delete attributes that define your dynamic group.
+Change the name, add/delete attributes, or update the rows on grid that define your dynamic group.

 Save your changes.